Skip to content

 3. Contact the Owner by email requesting that they add you as an Owner of the dataset.

-On your local machine, install the lincbrain CLI package in a python environment:
+On your local machine, install the dandi CLI package in a python environment:

 Copy your lincbrain API key